What Is 75 Of 30

 Understanding percentages is essential in numerous real-world situations.
 Here are some examples:

 • Sales and Discounts: Calculating discounts on items during sales events.
-For instance, a 25% discount on a $100 item.
+Here's a good example: a 25% discount on a $100 item.

 • Taxes: Determining the amount of tax payable on goods and services.